thomasebsmith/media-tracker/README.md

 # Media Tracker
-*Track movies you watch, books you read, and more!*
+*Track movies you watch, books you read, music you listen to, games you play, and more!*

 Media Tracker is a website for tracking the media that you consume.
 All information is kept on your computer only for your privacy.